andkov/Longitudinal_Models_of_Religiosity_NLSY97/Models/Descriptives/Descriptives.md

 -   Descriptives:
 -   After loading dsL
--   Basic demographics is given in Figure 4.
+-   Basic demographics
 -   Distribution of age variables
-    -   Months
+    -   Months of births
-        -   Age
+    -   Age and cohort structure

 <!--  Set the working directory to the repository's base directory; this assumes the report is nested inside of only one directory.-->